Home > Resources > Practical information > How to (re)organise your working environment using 5S

 Step 5: Improve

-A process of continuous improvement
+A continuous improvement approach

 The 5S method is an approach to quality management and workplace organisation that originated in Japan.